Loading...

 Notice Period

-14 days (certified mail)
+14 days before hearing (certified/registered mail)

 Hearing Required

-Yes — before board or tribunal
+Yes — board or tribunal in the documents

 Virginia has unique fine limits that are among the strictest in the nation, with an important caveat: these limits only apply if your governing documents authorize them.
 If your CC&Rs don't mention fines, your HOA cannot fine you at all.

-$50 maximum per single offense (§ 55.1-1819(C))
+$50 maximum per single offense (§ 55.1-1819(D))

-$10 per day for continuing violations, maximum 90 days = $900 total (§ 55.1-1819(C))
+$10 per day for continuing violations, maximum 90 days = $900 total (§ 55.1-1819(D))

 Virginia law provides a critical protection: fines are only enforceable if specifically authorized in your governing documents.

 Step 1: Request certified copy of the specific governing document section authorizing fines and the specific violation rule.
-HOA must provide within 5 business days per § 55.1-1816.
+HOA must provide within 5 business days per § 55.1-1815.

 Step 2: Review the language carefully.
 The rule must be specific enough that a reasonable person understands what's prohibited.
 Vague rules are unenforceable.